DKFZ-ODCF/SophiaWorkflow/README.md

 ```

-It is not possible anymore to provide the insert sizes via the `insertsizesfile_list` variable, like it was for the earlier versions.
+It is not possible anymore to provide the insert sizes via the `insertsizesfile_list` variable, like it was for the version 1.

 If you want to retrieve the BAM files and their metadata from the filesystem, you can also set `extractSamplesFromOutputFiles` to "true".
 Note however that this mode is less safe and clear than the more explicit way of calling the workflow.
 On the longer run, we will implemented the metadata provisioning via metadata table, which is more convenient for calling and less error prone.

 ## Changelist

+* Version 2.0.1

+  * Produce again a single merged PDF instead of three independent PDFs.

 * Version 2.0.0